 When it comes to American earthquakes, everyone’s understandably worried about the “big one” – a catastrophically energetic slip on the San Andreas Fault, several sections of which haven’t moved for centuries.
-However, as revealed by a new Nature Geoscience study, there’s a chance we’ve all been focused on the wrong place.
+However, as a new Nature Geoscience study reminds us, many in the general public may be focused on the wrong place.

 A team led by the University of Texas Institute for Geophysics (UTIG) have been poking around the Cascadia Subduction Zone (CSZ), which runs from northern California all the way up to Vancouver.
 It’s 1,000 kilometers (621 miles) long, and features the Juan de Fuca tectonic plate slipping under the North American plate at a strange angle.